hopsoft/grumpy_old_man/README.md

 end
 ```

-Unfortunately parts of RSpec add unwanted complexity to a relatively simple problem.
+Unfortunately parts of RSpec add unwanted complexity to a relatively simple problem:

 ```ruby
 assert true
 ```

----

 I contend its better to write tests in the same manner you write your app.
 Doing so reduces cognitive load by eliminating the context switching between app code